SmurfManX/php-file-uploader/README.md

-simple  php web for uploading files to the server
+simple  php web for uploading files to the server by chunks

 instalation: